Pillars of the Rails Monitoring Stack: 2018 Edition

 |Scheduled Job Monitoring||Deadman's Snitch||$15/mo|

 There's no single, do-everything tool that completely monitors a modern-day Rails stack.
 If there was, it'd be the software equivalent of the Homer Simpson-designed car.
 There's simply too many specialized things to put into a single monitoring app.

-However, there's good news: a number of specialized apps play well together to give you great monitoring coverage of your Rails apps and infrastructure.
+However, there's good news: a number of best-of-breed services play well together to give you great monitoring coverage of your Rails apps and infrastructure.

 When picking a monitoring solution, you can typically choose between two options: